Yarovit: Sources

-The god Yarovit appears in the hagiographies of St. Otto, who led Christianization missions among the Polabian Slavs and Pomeranians: in 1151 Life of Saint Otto, Bishop of Bamberg by the monk Ebo, and in Dialog on the Life of Saint Otto of Bamberg written in 1158–1159 by monk Herbord.
+The god Yarovit appears in the hagiographies of Otto of Bamberg, who led Christianization missions among the Polabian Slavs and Pomeranians: in 1151 Life of Saint Otto, Bishop of Bamberg by the monk Ebo, and in Dialog on the Life of Saint Otto of Bamberg written in 1158–1159 by monk Herbord.

 Ebo reports that in April 1127, St. Otto returned to Pomerania to continue his Christianization missions.
 He first reaches Magdeburg, and the next day goes to Hobolin (now Havelberg).
 In this town, almost no one wore Christian names anymore, and when Otto arrived, the town was decorated with flags in honor of the god Yarovit.
 Then, in May, Otto sends his companions, Ulrich and Albin, to Vologošč, where the well-known temple of Yarovit was located, and began Christianization.
 A pagan priest who heard about this was to leave the town in temple clothing and, pretending to be Yarovit himself, order a resident he met in the forest to tell the city residents that they should kill the Christians, otherwise they would all die.
 In the evening, on the same day:

 [...] some of the venerable bishop’s followerswished to examine the temple in that same city and proceeded to do so without further precaution; whereupon some of the citizens suspected that they wished to set their temple ablaze and, assembled together, they went out to meet them with the discordant clatter of arms.
 Then the pious Ulrich turned to his companions and said: “It is not without reason that they have assembled; be assured that they have been hastened by our entry.”
 Hearing this, the companions turned back on their path and sought refuge for their flight.
 But a clergyman named Dietrich, who had gone ahead of them and had approached the doors of the temple, not knowing where to turn, boldly burst into the shrine itself, and, seeing a golden shield hanging on the wall which had been dedicated to Yarovit, their god of war, and which they considered it unlawful to touch, seized the shield and faced them.
 They, as ignorantly simple men, thought that their god Yarovit was advancing to meet them and, stupefied, they retreated and fell to the ground.
 Dietrich, perceiving their folly, threw away the shield and fled, thanking God that He had thought fit to deliver His servants out of their hands.